reevee-codes/java-test-automation-interview-notes/README.md

 fault: A fault is introduced into the software as the result of an error<br>
 defect: flaw in a component or system that can cause the component or system to fail to perform its required function, e.g., an incorrect statement or data definition<br>
 failure: a defect, if encountered during execution, may cause a failure<br>
+- **Pairwise testing**<br>
+- used for lowering number of test cases without getting too much danger, algorithm can be used in order to select test cases
+- **Test techniques**<br>
+- Equivalence testing -  used to reduce the number of test cases by identifying different sets of data that are not the same and only executing one test from each set of data
+- Boundary value analysis - behavior of the system at the boundaries of allowed dat
+- State transition testing - validate allowed and disallowed states and transitions from one state to another by various input data
+- Pairwise (all-pairs) testing
+- **What is Adhoc Testing?**<br>
+- A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.
+Can include negative testing as well.
+See also Monkey Testing.
+- **What is Bottom Up Testing?**<br>
+- An approach to integration testing where the lowest level components are tested first then used to facilitate the testing of higher-level components.
+  The process is repeated until the component at the top of the hierarchy is tested.